 We have selected Institutional Shareholder Services (ISS) to provide proxy advisory services.
-ISS are a leading proxy advisory firm, with the appropriate competency, capacity and systems to provide this service on a global basis.
+ISS is a leading proxy advisory firm, with what we believe to be the appropriate competency, capacity and systems to provide this service on a global basis.

 The proxy voting related research and recommendations provided to us by ISS are based upon the proxy guidelines contained in this policy document.
-We do not delegate our voting responsibilities to ISS and retain full discretion when determining how to vote shares held for our clients and funds.
+We do not delegate our voting responsibilities to ISS and retain full discretion when determining how to vote shares held for our clients and funds